-Blue and burgundy
+Blue and burgundy wedding cake

 Cake by Nona's Sweets

 Can't choose between a traditional wedding cake or cupcakes?
 You can have both!
-A small one-tier cake is perfect if you want the photo of you and your spouse cutting the cake, but cupcakes will be easier for your guests to enjoy on-the-go, since they don't require flatware or plates.
-A wooden display tower is on par with a rustic fall wedding theme.
+A small one-tier cake is perfect if you want the photo of you and your spouse cutting the cake, but cupcakes will be easier for your wedding guests to enjoy on-the-go, since they don't require flatware or plates.
+A wooden display tower is on par with a rustic wedding theme.

 A sleek white fondant cake is ideal if you're having a modern or minimalist wedding theme.
 Abstract black details and paper flowers on the front of the cake give it an edgy-cool vibe.

 Use a cascade of fresh flowers as a simple way to decorate any fall wedding cake, whether you choose buttercream or fondant frosting.